Asbestos and Lung Cancer

 If you or a loved one has suffered an injury due to asbestos exposure, we can help.
 Call Cellino & Barnes now at (800) 888-8888 or contact us.

 Lung Cancer Symptoms

 The symptoms of lung cancer are generally a cough, which may be accompanied by blood-tinged sputum later on.

-Symptoms such as chronic cough, chest pain, weight loss and persistent tiredness should be evaluated by a physician.
+Symptoms such as a chronic cough, chest pain, weight loss, and persistent tiredness should be evaluated by a physician.